Chapter 70

 "My dear colonel, you really are unscrupulous.
 That's what I like in you.
 Can you get access to the communication system of those rebels, so I can leave them that message. "

-"I have to find an access point outside the Quoith system.
-That might be a bit difficult, but I think there's a way to get into their information system."
+"I have to find a new access point to get into the Quoith system.
+That might be a bit difficult, but I think there's a way to get into their system."

 "Get to work on it, colonel.
 I'm going to draft a wonderful message for those rebel lady Mon Mothma.
-So wonderful that she will send me Lady Vader as a prisoner."
+So wonderful that she will send me Lady Vader as a prisoner immediately."

-Darth Golluth left the communication cave and Whain looked at the softly bleeping droids.
+Darth Golluth left the communication cave and Doran Whain looked at the softly beeping droids.

-"I have a task for you," He said, "Plug in and find an access port with these frequency coordinates."
+"I have a task for you," He said, "Plug in and find an access point with these coordinates."

 The droids went over to the console and plugged in.
 Whain leaned back in his chair and waited.